-No international conventions apply to arrest of ships in Ukraine presently.
-The International Convention for the Unification of Certain Rules Relating to the Arrest of Sea-Going Ships (Brussels, May 10, 1952) will be applied in Ukraine after expiration of six monthes from the moment Ukraine's notification on accession to the Convention is received by Belgian Ministry of Foreign Affairs.
+The International Convention for the Unification of Certain Rules Relating to the Arrest of Sea-Going Ships (Brussels, May 10, 1952) is the basic Convention.
+Also Ukraine adhered to the International Convention on Maritime Liens and Mortgages 1993 on 22 November 2002.